From Gandhi to guns: Indian woman at the NRA

 I hear gun proponents express a dislike for big government.
 They stress individual liberties over the collective.
 For people who live in more socialist countries, it's another obstacle to understanding American gun culture.

-Near a stairway emblazoned with a giant Berretta, I speak with Derrick Adams.
+Near a stairway emblazoned with a giant Beretta, I speak with Derrick Adams.
 He's a 32-year-old electric lineman from Nottingham, Pennsylvania.
 He describes himself as part black, part Puerto Rican and part Caucasian.

 "How many guns do you own?"
 I ask.